revel/revel/manual/i18n-messages.md

 Messages support one or more arguments.
 Arguments in messages are resolved using the same rules as the go `fmt` package.
 For example:

     greeting.name_arg=Hello %s!

+## Resolving the client locale

+In order to figure out which locale the user prefers Revel will look for a usable locale in the following places:

+1. Language cookie

+    Each request the framework will look for a cookie with the name defined in the application configuration (`i18n.cookie`).
+When such a cookie is found its value is assumed to be the current locale.
+It's possible for the application to set this cookie's value in order to *force* the current locale.

+2. Accept-Language HTTP header

+    Revel will automatically parse the *Accept-Language HTTP header* for each incoming request.
+Each of the locales in the Accept-Language header value is evaluated and stored - in order of qualification according to the [HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4) - in the current
+    Revel `Request` instance.
+This information is later used by the various message resolving functions to determine the current locale.

+3. Default language

+    When all of the look-up methods above have returned no usable client locale, the framework will use the default locale as defined in the application configuration file (`i18n.default_language`).

+### Retrieving the current locale

+The application code can access the current locale from within a `Controller` using the `Controller.Args` map with the key `currentLocale`.
+For example:

+    func (c Application) Index() rev.Result {
+    	currentLanguage := c.Args["currentLocale"].(string)
+        c.Render(currentLanguage)
+    }

+From a template, the current language can be retrieved from the current `renderArgs` instance.
+For example:

+    <p>Current preferred language: {{.currentLocale}}</p>

 ## Resolving messages